rokitalab/rokitalab.com/conduct/index.md

 Our lab thrives on teamwork and the open exchange of ideas.
 To support a productive and innovative lab culture, we value:
-   - Transparent communication: we share ideas, progress, and challenges openly.
+   - **Transparent communication**: we share ideas, progress, and challenges openly.
-   - Constructive feedback: we offer and receive feedback graciously, with the shared goal of advancing everyone’s work.
+   - **Constructive feedback**: we offer and receive feedback graciously, with the shared goal of advancing everyone’s work.
-   - Documentation: we follow structured repository guidelines coupled with documentation to make our code and methods understandable for lab members, collaborators, and future users.
+   - **Documentation**: we follow structured repository guidelines coupled with documentation to make our code and methods understandable for lab members, collaborators, and future users.
-   - Code Review: we engage in routine scientific and structural review of code through a pull request model to ensure the highest rigor for analyses, optimization of code, and reproducibility for any future code or tool users.
+   - **Open Code Review**: we engage in routine, open scientific and structural review of code through a pull request model to ensure the highest rigor for analyses, optimization of code, and reproducibility for any future code or tool users.

 ### 3. **Inclusivity and Diversity**